|Descriptions of Run-time Switches||Micro Focus Environment Variables|

 (use the appropriate (

-the input from an ordinary file or /dev/null is not legal and
+input from an ordinary file or /dev/null is not legal and could result

 The COBOL run-time system depends on a terminfo database being available and providing various terminal details to support the Adis module.
 The run time system regards some details as essential, and returns a run time error if they are not available.
 It regards all others as optional (making use of many of them and ignoring the rest).
 The following tables list entries in a terminfo terminal description that are recognized by the COBOL system.
 See your UNIX system documentation for details on the system terminfo database and how to specify terminal capabilities.

 The following entries must be present for the Micro Focus COBOL system to operate correctly.
 Entries marked with an asterisk (*) should be set appropriately for the type of terminal.

 |Eat newline glitch. *||xen1|

 |kf1 to kf63|

 previous page, end, backtab,